gabecorso/eamonism/README.md

 Things you may want to cover:

 * Ruby version
+>rvm use ruby-2.2.4

 * System dependencies
+>bundle install

 * Configuration

 * Database creation
+>open an instance of postgresql

 * Database initialization